The Forest Boy

 The Tath's arm around his chest squeezed the breath out of him, but Tren kicked and beat at its tough skin, half-blind with terror.
 It reached a tree and leapt ten paces up the trunk, sunk claws into the bark, and started to climb one-handed.

 Tren struggled for breath to scream.
 The jolting violent motion of the climb knocked his head back against the creature's hard shoulder, and he clawed at its arm helplessly.
 Then he heard a vaguely familiar sound, like a giant bird flapping.
-Something black shot past them, and the Tath stopped, its claws grasping a branch, looking up.
+Something black shot past them.
+The Tath stopped, its claws grasping a branch, and looked up.